Jags finish last in AFC South a year after winning division

 “I don’t know,” he said.
 “If I did … I hope I’ll get an opportunity to come play again, but if not, I’ll figure it out and go play somewhere else.
 We’ll see what happens.
 I’ve got to wait until they let me know.”

-When asked how he wants to be remembered as a Jaguar, he said: “Hopefully, not by this game.”
+When asked how he wants to be remembered for his time in Jacksonville, he said: “Hopefully, not by this game.”

 Marrone said his team’s offensive struggles went far beyond Bortles.